Mount Horeb High School

 Mount Horeb High School is a public high school located in Mount Horeb, Wisconsin, and is a part of the Mount Horeb Area School District.
 Mount Horeb High School serves 776 students in Mount Horeb, and Blue Mounds.
 The High School's mascot is the Vikings.
 Cody Lundquist is the principal as of 2020.

 The school was opened in 1919.
 Its current building was built in 1961.

+Academics

+The high school began an International Baccalaureate program in the 2025-2026 school year.

 Athletics

 Mount Horeb's athletic teams are nicknamed the Vikings, and they have been members of the Badger Conference since 2001.